GlobalWebIndex/challenge-python-v1/README.md

 ## Second Part - Developer's Tasks

-As a developer you’d like to Integrate with the application and have the ability to :
+As a developer you’d like to Integrate with the application and have the ability to:
 * Find all the available kinds of dinosaurs
 * Search for a particular kind and get their images
 * Like your favourite (Optional)
 * See your favourites (Optional)

-<details><summary>1. api/dinosaurs</summary>
+<details><summary>Solution</summary>
 <p>

 ### Technical approach